aaronott/aaronott.github.com/_posts/2013-02-26-getting-the-repl_lag-from-your-mongodb-replication-set.md

 MongoDB has an eventually consistent model of replication.
 This is just fine most of the time.
-Sometimes though, it's interesting to find out just how far behind your secondaries are from the master.
+Sometimes though, it's interesting to find out just how far behind your secondaries are from the primary.
 This can be done by comparing the optime in the replication status (`rs.status()`) output.

 I used to run an rs.status() then grab the optime from the primary and